 In the election of directors, stockholders are entitled to cumulative voting, which means that each holder of record of shares of Common Stock is entitled to cast as many "FOR" votes as such holder would be entitled to cast for the election of directors with respect to their shares of Common Stock multiplied by the number of directors to be elected at such election and such holder may cast all such votes "FOR" a single director or may distribute them among the director nominees as such holder determines appropriate.
 Therefore, each share you own is entitled to 11 votes in the election of directors at the Annual Meeting.
 You may cumulate your votes and cast all your votes "FOR" one nominee or you may distribute your votes among the nominees in any manner you deem appropriate.
 You may not cumulate your votes "AGAINST" a nominee.
-The persons named as proxies on the proxy card also may cumulate votes and cast such votes in favor of the election of some or all of the director nominees in their sole discretion, except that a stockholder's votes will not be cast for a nominee as to whom such stockholder instructs that such votes be cast "AGAINST" or "ABSTAIN"; however, the persons named as proxies on the proxy card will not exercise discretion to cumulate votes unless another stockholder cumulates his or her shares when voting for directors.
+The persons named as proxies on the proxy card also may cumulate votes and cast such votes in favor of the election of some or all of the director nominees in their sole discretion, except that a stockholder's votes will not be cast for a nominee as to whom such stockholder instructs that such votes unless another stockholder cumulates his or her shares when voting for directors.
 If you wish to specify your cumulative vote in favor of director nominees, you must follow the special instructions on your Notice of Availability or proxy card and vote by mail.
 Shares voted through the Sallie Mae 401 (k) Plans cannot be cumulated.